Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Why does the tour take 12 hours?

 The Tully River is about two hours south of Cairns, so roughly four hours are spent on transfers.
-The remainder is rafting (3–5 hours on the water), gear fitting, safety briefing, and the post-rafting pub dinner at the Feluga Hotel.
+The remainder is rafting (3–5 hours on the water), gear fitting, the safety briefing, and the post-rafting pub dinner at the Feluga Hotel.
 It's a long but very full day.

 Can I take photos on the river?